marci-pires/WikiHadatac/HADataC-Tutorial.md

-## 1. Download and Install HADataC

-### Download HADataC

-Download HADataC project from Github and follow the installation instructions.

-### Verify SOLR Installation
+This tutorial guides new HADataC user through the execution of ten typical tasks when interacting with the framework.

-### Log in as administrator
+## 1. Log in as administrator

+When initially installed, HADataC comes with one user with administrative permission.
+The user's email address is '''hadatac_org.aol.com''', and the password is '''admin'''.

 ## 2. Registering Sensor Network